zephyrproject-rtos/zephyr/boards/vcc-gnd/yd_esp32/doc/index.rst

 Debugging
 *********

-ESP32 support on OpenOCD is available upstream as of version 0.12.0.
+ESP32 support on OpenOCD is available at `OpenOCD ESP32`_.
-Download and install OpenOCD from `OpenOCD`_.

 On the YD-ESP32 board, the JTAG pins are not run to a standard connector (e.g. ARM 20-pin) and need to be manually connected